microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/teamsappinstallation-add.md

-# Add app to team
+---title: "Add app to team"description: "Installs an app to the specified team."---# Add app to team